Flat Lie groups, Frobenius Lie algebras and \'{e}tale prehomogeneous vector spaces for reductive Lie groups: Left-symmetric algebras, symplectic and Frobenius Lie algebras

-It is well known that every symplectic Lie algebra is even-dimensional, while there are odd-dimensional left-symmetric algebras.
-Even an even-dimensional left-symmetric algebra may not have any symplectic forms.
-In the following, we explain how to construct symplectic algebras from left-symmetric algebras.
+It is well-known that every symplectic Lie algebra is even-dimensional, while there are odd-dimensional left-symmetric algebras, and an even-dimensional left-symmetric algebra may not be endowed with a symplectic form.
+The following result gives a method to construct symplectic Lie algebras from LSAs.